Temperature resistance of epoxy

 * after curing for 7 days at 21°C

-As shown in the table, it is possible to subsequently increase the temperature resistance of the product you have made, such as a table or a set of coasters, so that your epoxy product can withstand heat better.
-This can be done in different ways and we will explain these ways one by one.
+As can be seen in the table, it is possible to increase the heat resistance of the product you have made, such as a table or a set of coasters, so that your epoxy product can better withstand heat.
+This can be done in several ways, which we explain one by one below.

-• Option 1: apply a layer of heat-resistant epoxy
+• Option 1: applying a layer of heat-resistant epoxy

-A coat of heat-resistant epoxy helps to keep the surface looking nice.
-If you want a transparent, glossy layer, then Eli-Chem UltraCast Epoxy resin is first choice.
-This epoxy has a temperature resistance of approximately 70ºC and is therefore resistant to, for example, a hot cup of coffee or tea.
-This epoxy also has no color, hardens fairly quickly and gives a beautiful surface.
-The epoxy is UV resistant.
-This does not affect the appearance!
-You can also use Motip Clear Varnish to increase heat resistance.
-Read the instructions carefully.
+A layer of heat-resistant epoxy helps to keep the surface looking good.
+If you want a transparent, glossy layer, the Eli-Chem UltraCast Epoxyhars is the best choice.
+This epoxy has a heat resistance of approximately 70 °C and is therefore well-suited for, for example, a hot cup of coffee or tea.
+This epoxy is also colourless, cures relatively quickly, and provides a nice surface.
+The epoxy is UV-resistant, which keeps the appearance intact.
+You can also use Motip Clear Coat to increase heat resistance.
+Read the instructions carefully for this.

-• Option 2: apply a coat of DD paint
+• Option 2: applying a layer of DD paint

-A coat of DD Paint can also help to increase the heat resistance of the surface.
-DD paint is a heat-resistant and UV-filtering 2 component PU paint.
-This can be brushed, rolled or sprayed and is available in transparent or colour.
-DD paint increases the scratch resistance and heat resistance of epoxy surfaces.
+A layer of DD Paint can also help to increase the heat resistance of the surface.
+DD paint is a heat-resistant and UV-filtering two-component PU lacquer.
+It can be brushed, rolled or sprayed and is available in transparent or coloured versions.
+DD paint increases scratch resistance and the heat resistance of epoxy surfaces.

 • Option 3: post-cure

-The temperature resistance of most epoxy systems can be increased with a post-cure.
-This means you let the epoxy cure for several hours at a higher temperature.
-What temperature this should be and how long the curing time is can be read in the technical datasheet.
+The heat resistance of most epoxy systems can be increased with a post-cure.
+This means allowing the epoxy to cure for several hours at a higher temperature.
+The required temperature and curing time can be found in the technical datasheet.

-Post-curing in the mould: after curing, place the mould in the oven at a temperature around the maximum Tg (glass transition temperature).
+Post-cure in a mould: place the mould in the oven after curing at a temperature around the maximum Tg (glass transition temperature).

-Post-curing outside the mould: increase the temperature slowly.
+Post-cure outside the mould: increase the temperature gradually.
 For small castings 10-15 degrees per hour to 15 degrees below Tg.
-Keep it at this temperature for about 5 hours.
+Maintain this temperature for approximately 5 hours.

-4. What happens if the temperature exceeds the temperature resistance?
+4. What happens if the temperature exceeds the heat resistance?

-The temperature resistance as we have indicated in the table is the so-called "glass transition temperature."
-Below this temperature the material reacts glassy, above this temperature rubbery.
-If the temperature rises above glass transition temperature, then used glass fabric or effects (such as circles, streaks, bending) may become visible as relief on the surface.
+The heat resistance indicated in the table below is the so-called “glass transition temperature.”
+Below this temperature, the material behaves glass-like; above this temperature, it becomes rubber-like.
+If the temperature exceeds the glass transition temperature, effects can occur such as rings, streaks, bending, or the used glass fiber becoming visible as a relief on the surface.

-Only at 200 to 250 degrees the epoxy will get too hot and lose its chemical structure.
-The epoxy is then charring (burning).
+Only at 200 to 250 °C will the epoxy truly become too hot and lose its chemical structure.
+At this point, the epoxy begins to char (burn).

-Do you have questions about heat resistance, post-cure or related topics?
-Please feel free to contact our specialists!
-We are happy to help you with your project!
+Do you have questions about heat resistance, post-cure, or related topics?
+Feel free to contac our specialists.
+We are happy to assist you with your project.

 T: +31 (0)85 022 00 90